bmiroslaw/blackjack/README.md

-Tests for the scenarios are in blackjack/src/test/java/BlackjackTests.class
+# Tests for the scenarios are in blackjack/src/test/java/BlackjackTests.class
+Built in Intellij